-Two things got me thinking about Facebook this week.
+Two things got me thinking about Facebook and advertising this week.
 Since I have changed my location on my Facebook profile to Hong Kong the bulk of the adverts I have seen have been in Chinese.
 Now you could argue that the model should also look at the langauge I use for Facebook; but many people in Hong Kong are bilingual so there is a limited gain.
 Chinese language is fine, because they seem to be the same irrelevant stuff I got when my profile location was in the UK:

 - Credit cards

 However the irrelevance of Facebook and advertising confronted me with this suggested post.